provenance-io/hastra-sol-vault-mint/README.md

 * Vault Token: The token (e.g. USDC) that is accepted from the user in exchange for the minted token.
 * Vault Token Account: The token account that will hold the vaulted tokens when users deposit them in exchange for mint tokens.
 This token account must be created prior to calling initialize (see above).
 The authority of this token account will be set to the PDA of the program at initialization time.
 * Mint Token: The token (e.g. wYLDS) that will be minted and transferred to the user
-* Unbonding Period: The unbonding period (in seconds) defines how long a user must hold mint tokens, after requesting an unbond, before they can redeem them for vault tokens.
-After the unbonding period has elapsed the user can call the redeem function to burn the mint tokens and receive vault tokens back.

 ```bash
 $ ANCHOR_PROVIDER_URL=https://api.devnet.solana.com \